Introducing an Abusive Language Classification Framework for Telegram to Investigate the German Hater Community: Results

 \paragraph{Graph Embeddings} Before using the graph embeddings from the directed GraphSAGE model for the classification model, we investigate the expressiveness of the embeddings for community detection.
-For this, we applied the dimensional reduction method UMAP on our embeddings to find more dense representations.
-In a second step, we used DBSCAN for clustering these reduced embeddings.
-In Figure \ref{fig:graph_embeddings}, we report the results of the community detection along with a visualisation indicating the label of each node.
+For this, we applied the dimensional reduction method UMAP to our embeddings to find more dense representations.
+In the second step, we used DB-SCAN to cluster these reduced embeddings.
+In Figure \ref{fig:graph_embeddings}, we report the results of the community detection, along with visualization indicating the label of each node.
 Seed profiles are marked with a large square instead of a dot.
 The clustering algorithm recognizes four distinct communities along with one outlier class.
-The large community in the center does not only contain most of the seed channels in our data set but also the largest proportion of channels labeled as \textit{hater} (49\%).
-In the other communities we find a much lower proportion of hatefully classified users (10\%-36\%).
-From this, we deduce that hateful users appear more often in communities with other hateful users.
+The large community in the center does not only contain most of the seed channels in our dataset but also the largest proportion of channels labeled as \textit{hater} (38\%).
+In the other communities, we find a significantly lower proportion of hatefully classified users (5\%-24\%).
+In the outlier class, 33\% are hater.
+From that, we deduce that hateful users appear more often in communities with other hateful users.